chivi3d/hasskit/notify_hasskit.md

     - "Notification Token Copy From Device 2"
     - "Notification Token Copy From Device 3"
 ```
-## 3. Edit .homeassistant/automations.yaml
+## 3. Create a simple Automation

-This sample Home Assistant Automation will send a notification to your phone when the light turned on (replace light.light_1 with your light entity Id):
+Open .homeassistant/automations.yaml and add the following lines.
+This will send a notification to your phone when the light turned on (replace light.light_1 with your light entity Id):
 ```yaml
 - alias: HassKit Test Notification
   trigger: